 A Fastlane millionaire by age 28, Andre has everything: money, a beautiful wife, a healthy baby, and seven restaurants scattered across the Five Boroughs.
 Andre is on top of the world and feels invincible.
 One Friday night after a few drinks to celebrate his night manager’s birthday, Andre drives home sloppy drunk.
 He chooses to think, “I’m OK.”
 On his way home he gets into an accident and kills a family of four.
 Andre is arrested for drunk driving and charged with manslaughter.
-After his conviction he spends the next 11 years of his life in prison.
-He loses his businesses and his family.
+After his conviction, he spends the next 11 years of his life in prison.
+He loses his business and his family.

 Andre’s life forever changed because of multiple treasonous choices.
 The choice to drink.
 The choice to drive.
 The choice to think, “I’m OK.”
-The series of choices is plentiful, his exit strategy is clear.
+The series of choices are plentiful, his exit strategy is clear.
 He doesn’t choose wisely.

 Your life’s steering wheel is a dangerous weapon.
 Three inches is all it takes.
 Jerk your life’s wheel three tiny inches while speeding and you can steer your life onto a path of no return, or worse, smack into a concrete wall.
 Like an automobile’s steering wheel, your choices are super-sensitive.
 Unfortunately, treasonous roads always have a green light.
 People drown in the misery of their own choices while neglecting to acknowledge they are the cause.